avinash2fly/Excel-to-JSON-convertor/README.md

 # Excel-to-JSON-convertor

-It can convert Excel to JSON two level of header.
+It can convert Excel to JSON with two level of header.

 ## Steps